Contract Analytics Software: Concord

 The integration imperative

-Modern contract analytics platforms address this challenge through robust integration capabilities.
+Modern legal contract management software platforms address this challenge through robust integration capabilities.
 Research indicates that 75% of organizations consider seamless integrations between contract lifecycle management systems and other core business applications to be essential.

 Christopher Tufts, FP&A Manager at Iterable, emphasizes this point: “An integrated CLM is important so we can serve all our principal audiences from the same system.”